kb-dk/ds-solr/paper/experience.md

 but Victor Eremita (Victorious hermit), encoded as an alternativeName.
 A telling pseudonym of the author of The Seducer's Diary.
 [Søren was good at pseudonyms](https://www.reddit.com/r/philosophy/comments/1n2opm/a_whos_who_of_kierkegaards_formidable_army_of/).

+Now we've identified a lot of possible fields to use, for cataloging and for information retrieval.
+They have perfectly reasonable use cases, and all of them are used in everyday library practice, so how do I get them into my Solr index?

+We have tried to put such records into Solr.
+The attempt was successful.
+In the rest of this paper I will outline how we did that, learn you a bit on how to use such an index and finally why decided not to implement it.